 People come to Epicodus with a wide range of experience in and natural aptitude for programming.
 But the effect of those differences on your pace of learning will pale in comparison to the effect of developing a "growth mindset".
 Read about the growth mindset and how to develop it.
-Our teachers at Epicodus will help you develop a growth mindset, and we want you to help your peers develop a growth mindset as well.
+Our teachers at Epicodus will help you develop a growth mindset.
+We want you to help your peers develop a growth mindset as well.

 Come back to these choice excerpts when you need inspiration:

 Researchers have known for some time that the brain is like a muscle; that the more you use it, the more it grows.

 Neural connections form and deepen most when we make mistakes doing difficult tasks rather than repeatedly having success with easy ones.

 Our intelligence is not fixed, and the best way that we can grow our intelligence is to embrace tasks where we might struggle and fail.

 People with growth mindsets correctly believe that capability and intelligence can be grown through effort, struggle and failure.

 Mindsets can be taught; they’re malleable.

 Praising someone’s process (“I really like how you struggled with that problem”) versus praising an innate trait or talent (“You’re so clever!”) is one way to reinforce a growth mindset.